-In operating system design, a process is a single running instance of a program.
+In operating systems, a process is a single running instance of a program.
 There are some basic requirements for a process, namely that it must have a set of:

-- And virtual memory (stack, heap, global variables)
+- And virtual memory (stack, heap, global variables).
+This includes the stack/frame pointers.

-) that pauses the running process and returns control back to the kernel.
+Since the process runs on the CPU directly, the OS kernel runs on a periodic interrupt timer (every few ms) that pauses the currently running process and returns control back to the kernel, called a context switch.
 Whether to keep running the same process or a different process is up to scheduling mechanisms.

 Each process control block also contains a file table, with file descriptors.